 Find out more about ANZSOG's Executive Master of Public Administration

-Janine's teaching focuses on management issues in the public sector and the challenges faced by contemporary leaders in pursuit of public purpose.
-She has extensive experience working with experienced professionals from across the world in both executive education and postgraduate programs.
-As a keen observer of international practice in public management, she has had the opportunity to provide expert advice to a range of policy makers including in Australia, Chile, Bhutan, the United States, and Singapore.
-She is a regular commentator in the media as well as producing columns for outlets such as The Conversation and The Mandarin.
-Janine is a Fellow of the Institute of Public Administration Australia (Victoria) and has previously been an elected member on the executive board of the International Research Society for Public Management.
-In 2018 she joined the Advisory Board of the Australian Public Service Centre for Leadership and Learning and in 2019 became a member of the Infrastructure Victoria Expert Panel on the Role of Infrastructure in Addressing Regional Disadvantage.
+Her teaching focuses on management issues in the public sector and the challenges faced by contemporary leaders in pursuit of public purpose.
+She has worked extensively with experienced professionals from across the world in both executive education and postgraduate programs and has been recognised for teaching excellence through various college, university and national level awards.
+As a keen observer of international practice in public management, she had the opportunity to provide expert advice to a range of policy makers including in Australia, Chile, Bhutan, New Zealand, the United States of America, Vietnam, Canada, China and Singapore.

 Prof O'Flynn teaches in the following ANZSOG courses: